NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/mac.md

 The browser can be closed anytime, and Neurodesktop will continue to run in the background.
 To reconnect to Neurodesktop, simply start over from step 3 above.
 {{< /alert >}}

+{{< alert color="info">}}
+If you are using conda environments and you are installing packages or even new kernels, make sure to read this: https://www.neurodesk.org/tutorials-examples/tutorials/programming/conda/
+{{< /alert >}}

 ## Deleting neurodesktop:
 When done processing your data it is important to stop and remove the container - otherwise the next start or container update will give an error ("...
 The container name "/neurodesktop" is already in use...")